UPDATED - August 2019

 PID issues in particular can be very difficult to assess without using expensive specialised equipment, however with the aid of individual panel level monitoring the SolarEdge system makes it much easier to identify Potential Induced Degradation issues as they develop.

 The SolarEdge system offer additional benefits to solar installers in regards to flexibility in design layouts as described below.
 One important benefit is when it comes to replacing old or faulty panels on systems in the future it is often very difficult to find the same size or model panel, optimisers overcome this as they can function will multiple panel sizes and models on the same string.
-For example you can replace an old 260W panel which is no longer available with a newer 285W panel with each panel operating at it maximum power point.
+For example you can replace an old 260W panel, which are no longer available with a 300W panel, and each panel will still operate at its maximum power point.

 Added benefits of SolarEdge Optimisers

-In addition to the individual panel level monitoring and power optimisation SolarEdge optimisers offer a great safety advantage by reducing the DC cable voltage to 1 volt per panel in the event of a grid or inverter shut down.
-Normal strings of solar panels can be dangerous (during the daylight) as the DC voltages are usually 300-600 Volts which can be very hazardous in the event of a fire or emergency.
+In addition to the individual panel level monitoring and power optimisation, SolarEdge optimisers offer a great safety advantage by reducing the DC cable voltage to 1 volt per panel in the event of a grid or inverter shut down.
+Strings of solar panels can be dangerous (during the daylight) as the DC voltages are usually 300-600 Volts, which can be hazardous in the event of a fire or an emergency.